Attention To Detail Regarding Accountings Of Estates

 Fiduciaries of estates can be executors or administrators; trustees are fiduciaries of trusts.
 When a beneficiary, creditor or another relevant party is unhappy with a fiduciary’s performance, he or she may request an accounting of the estate or trust.
 The accounting will show how the assets have been managed, what has been spent and which assets remain.

-After examining the accounting, I will discuss the next steps with you.
-If you choose to move forward with the case, I will take depositions of the fiduciary to prepare our argument.
+After examining the accounting, we will discuss the next steps with you.
+If you choose to move forward with the case, we will take depositions of the fiduciary to prepare our argument.
 The case may be settled via negotiation or by going to trial.
-I have decades of experience as a trial lawyer in Surrogate’s Court.
+Our attorneys have decades of experience as litigators in Surrogate’s Court.
 Many cases, however, are resolved out of court.
-I will explain which option may be better in your case.
+We will explain which option may be better in your case.